...

 Where to Stay During Your Chicago Family Vacation

 There are many hotels to choose from in Chicago, and if you stay downtown, you’ll be close to everything.
+Chicago is the third largest city in the country, making it a major destination for families.
 Each time we’ve gone to Chicago, we’ve stayed near the river and have enjoyed some beautiful river views from our hotel room.

 Enjoying a drink at the bar inside the Westin, where we stayed on our Chicago family vacation